ma43-source/sailaab-sahara-guide/README.md

 ## The Problem

-After major flooding events in Pakistan — including the 2022 floods and recurring monsoon flooding — affected people often don't know what government relief, compensation, or support schemes they may qualify for.
-Information about NDMA/PDMA relief, BISP flood payments, crop and housing compensation, and required documentation is scattered across government notices, PDFs, and news coverage — usually in English, while many affected communities primarily speak Urdu.
+After major flooding events in Pakistan, including the 2022 floods and recurring monsoon flooding, affected people often don't know what government relief, compensation, or support schemes they may qualify for.
+Information about NDMA/PDMA relief, BISP flood payments, crop and housing compensation, and required documentation is scattered across government notices, PDFs, and news coverage, usually in English, while many affected communities primarily speak Urdu.

-**Sailaab Sahara** bridges that gap: a bilingual (Urdu/English) web app where someone describes their situation in plain language and receives structured, hedged guidance on what support categories may apply, what documents they'll likely need, and what steps to take — grounded in disaster-relief research, not guesswork.
+**Sailaab Sahara** bridges that gap: a bilingual (Urdu/English) web app where someone describes their situation in plain language and receives structured, hedged guidance on what support categories may apply, what documents they'll likely need, and what steps to take, grounded in disaster-relief research, not guesswork.

 ---